amanverma123-prog/DSA_by-Aman/Bit Manipulation/README.md

 * Isolating the rightmost set bit using `xor & (-xor)`
 * Partitioning numbers into two groups using a distinguishing bit
 * Finding two unique elements in O(N) time and O(1) space
+* Performing division without using multiplication, division, or modulus operators
+* Applying left shift operations to compute powers of two efficiently
+* Using exponential subtraction to optimize integer division
+* Handling integer overflow (`INT_MIN` and `INT_MAX`)
+* Managing positive and negative results using sign determination
 * Generating subsets using recursion
 * Generating subsets using bit masking
 * Understanding binary state representation